 - 2 years from the payment of an assessment, provided the amended return raises issues relating only to the prior assessment and the refund does not exceed the amount of tax paid on the prior assessment.

-How to complete an amended return
+How to Complete an Amended Return

-If you file a paper amended return, complete a new return using the corrected figures, as if it were the original return.
-Do not make any adjustments to the amended return to show that you received a refund or paid a balance due as the result of the original return.
-Use the worksheet located in the instructions to determine if you are due a refund or if any additional tax due should be paid with your amended return.
+For paper returns, mark the oval labeled “Amended Return.”
+Complete the new return using the corrected information, as if it were the original return.
+Do not make any adjustments to your amended return to show that you received a refund or paid a balance due with your original return.
+Attach a complete copy of your federal amended return, if applicable.